nolanlawson/css-talk-2022/markdown.md

 ???

-With layout, we're figuring out how to place those elements geometrically on the page
+With layout, we're figuring out how to place those elements geometrically on the page.

 The output of these steps is the calculated layout of the page, which is passed to the paint (green) step that actually lays out pixels on the screen.